IQSS/dataverse/doc/sphinx-guides/source/user/tabulardataingest/csv-tsv.rst

 Any non-Latin characters are allowed in character string values, **as long as the encoding is UTF8**.

-**Note:** When the ingest recognizes a CSV or TSV column as a numeric vector, or as a date/time value, this information is reflected and saved in the database as the *data variable metadata*.
+.. note:: When the ingest recognizes a CSV or TSV column as a numeric vector, or as a date/time value, this information is reflected and saved in the database as the *data variable metadata*.
 To inspect that metadata, click on the *Download* button next to a tabular data file, and select *Variable Metadata*.
 This will export the variable records in the DDI XML format.
 (Alternatively, this metadata fragment can be downloaded via the Data Access API; for example: ``http://localhost:8080/api/access/datafile/<FILEID>/metadata/ddi``).

 The most immediate implication is in the calculation of the UNF signatures for the data vectors, as different normalization rules are applied to numeric, character, and date/time values. (see the :doc:`/developers/unf/index` section for more information).
 If it is important to you that the UNF checksums of your data are accurately calculated, check that the numeric and date/time columns in your file were recognized as such (as ``type=numeric`` and ``type=character, category=date(time)``, respectively).
 If, for example, a column that was supposed to be numeric is recognized as a vector of character values (strings), double-check that the formatting of the values is consistent.
 Remember, a single improperly-formatted value in the column will turn it into a vector of character strings, and result in a different UNF.
 Fix any formatting errors you find, delete the file from the dataset, and try to ingest it again.